tasket/wyng-backup/doc/Wyng_User_Reference.md

 #### `--force-retry`

-Wyng normally re-tries completion of an interrupted (in-process) transaction only once and running Wyng afterward will result in "Interrupted process already retried" errors.
+Wyng normally re-tries completion of an interrupted (in-process) archive transaction only once and running Wyng afterward will result in "Interrupted process already retried" errors.
 Using `--force-retry` suppresses the error and allows the transaction to be attempted again.

 ### Configuration files